albertoudenijhuis/edrlib/README.md

 the code writer should be informed, acknowledged and referenced.
 If you have any suggestions for improvements or amendments, please inform the author of this class.

+Reference:
-Oude Nijhuis, A. C. P., Unal, C. M. H., Krasnov, O. A., Russchenberg, H. W. J., & Yarovoy, A. (2016).
-Drop size distribution independent radar based EDR retrieval techniques applied during rain: I. Assessment by two case studies (in preperation).
+Oude Nijhuis, A. C. P., Unal, C. M. H., Krasnov, O. A., Russchenberg, H. W. J., & Yarovoy, A. (2018).
+Velocity-based EDR retrieval techniques applied to Doppler radar measurements from rain: Two case studies (under review).
 Journal of Atmospheric and Oceanic Technology.

 Typical usage
 =============